erichVK5/BXL2text/README.md

 The Huffman decoding portion of this utility is based on vala code originally developed by Geert Jordaens.

-A first pass of conversion of BXL encoded SMD footprints into a single file of gEDA PCB footprints has now been achieved, utilising the BXL encoded padstack definitions.
+Conversion of BXL encoded SMD and through hole footprints into a single file of gEDA PCB footprints has now been achieved, utilising the BXL encoded padstack definitions.

-Top layer silkscreen lines are now converted as well.
+Top layer silkscreen lines and arcs are converted as well.

 The issue of BXL files using an inverted y-axis relative to gEDA / kicad has been addressed.